-As of March 1, 2024, our operated fleet included 150 vessels (134 container vessels and 16 vehicle transport vessels), of which 14 vessels are owned by us and 136 vessels are chartered-in.
-Our owned and chartered container vessels had a capacity of 703,380 TEUs.
-As of March 1, 2023, this operated fleet included 24 new-build vessels out of a total of 46 new-build modern vessels long term chartered by us, with an additional 22 vessels expected to be delivered to us during 2024.
-Further, as of March 1, 2024, approximately 74.8% of our chartered-in vessels (84.5% in terms of TEU capacity) are under long-term leases with a remaining charter duration of more than one year, as we continue to actively manage our asset mix.
+As of March 1, 2025, our operated fleet included 145 vessels (130 container vessels and 15 vehicle transport vessels), of which 15 vessels are owned by us and 130 vessels are chartered-in.
+Our owned and chartered container vessels had a capacity of 788,149 TEUs.
+As of March 1, 2025, this operated fleet included 46 new-build modern vessels long-term chartered by us.
+Further, as of March 1, 2025, approximately 75.4% of our chartered-in vessels (83.6% in terms of TEU capacity) are under long-term leases with a remaining charter duration of more than one year, as we continue to actively manage our asset mix.